Wet Gas definition

 More Definitions of Wet Gas

 Wet Gas means raw natural gas that contains a relatively high proportion of condensable hydrocarbon fractions in a given quantity of raw natural gas produced.
 Such fractions may include, but are not limited to ethane, butane, iso-butane and propane.
-Natural gas containing more than 0.1 U.S. gallons of total condensable hydrocarbon fractions per mcf at a temperature of 15 degrees Celsius (59 degrees F) and a pressure of 750 millimeters of mercury, is classified as wet gas for purposes of this article.
+Natural gas containing more than 0.1 U.S. gallons of total condensable hydrocarbon fractions per MCF at a temperature of 15 degrees Celsius (59 degrees Fahrenheit) and a pressure of 750 millimeters of mercury, is classified as wet gas for purposes of this rule.
 For purposes of this definition, methane, water, nitrogen, carbon dioxide, hydrogen sulfide and helium do not constitute condensable hydrocarbon fractions.

 Wet Gas means a mixture of Natural Gas and heavier hydrocarbons;